raphafe96/ViBra/README.md

     gfortran -O3 -fopenmp *.f90 -llapack -lblas -o ViBra

 The exact command may vary depending on the installed libraries and operating system.

+> **⚠️ Important Note for Non-MKL Users**: The same MKL-dependency and compilation-order warnings described above apply here as well.
+If you are not using MKL, edit `main.f90` to remove the `use mkl_service` statement and the `call mkl_set_num_threads(...)` line, replacing the latter with an equivalent thread-setting call from your LAPACK/BLAS library.
+Compile the files module-by-module by checking the dependencies at the top of each `.f90` file, or force compile multiple times until all module dependencies are resolved.

 ## 📝 Input File